hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1831

-When I have shaped him and breathed into him of My [created] soul, then fall down before him in prostration.”
+When I have shaped him and breathed into him of My spirit, then fall down before him in prostration.”

 # 1832